City of London

 Known as the Square Mile, the City of London has by far the lowest population of all 33 London boroughs, at around 8,000 people.
 But as a financial centre, home to banks, insurers and law firms, in the daytime that number swells to over 500,000.

-An estimated 10 million visitors come each year to see sites like the St Paul’s Cathedral, the Bank of England, the Barbican Centre and, from 2026, the London Museum Smithfield.
+An estimated 10 million visitors come each year to see sites like the St Paul’s Cathedral, the Bank of England, the Barbican Centre and, from 2026, London Museum.

 There’s history around every corner here.
 Fleet Street is no longer the home of London’s newspapers.
 But reporters still gather around the Old Bailey, the City’s historic criminal court.